openshift-labs/learn-katacoda/ai-machine-learning/thoth-s2i-advise/parameter.md

-Now finally let's explore the options thoth s2i build image offers -
+Now finally let's explore the options Thoth s2i build image offers -

 Thoth’s s2i container images can be configured using environment variables supplied to the build config: